nsrau/azure-docs.it-it/articles/api-management/api-management-howto-integrate-internal-vnet-appgateway.md

 ## <a name="create-a-virtual-network-and-a-subnet-for-the-application-gateway"></a>Creare una rete virtuale e una subnet per il gateway applicazione

-Nell'esempio seguente viene illustrato come creare una rete virtuale utilizzando Gestione risorse.
+Nell'esempio seguente viene illustrato come creare una rete virtuale usando Resource Manager.The following example shows how to create a Virtual Network using Resource Manager.

 ### <a name="step-1"></a>Passaggio 1